Mary Immaculate Catholic Church, Waverley

-Mary Immaculate Church is a heritage-listed Roman Catholic church and friary at 45 Victoria Street, Waverley, in the Waverley Municipality of Sydney, New South Wales, Australia.
+Mary Immaculate Church is a heritage-listed Roman Catholic church and friary at 45 Victoria Street, Waverley, Sydney, New South Wales, Australia.
 It was designed by Sheerin & Hennessy and built from 1890 to 1929 by John Ptolomy and by W. J. Bolton (1929).
 It is also known as Mary Immaculate Group, St Charles Borromeo Church and Parish House and Minamurra Cottage (former).
 The property is owned by the Association of Franciscan Friars Bros.
 It was added to the New South Wales State Heritage Register on 2 April 1999.